Tactics/cf_developer_docs/source/includes/33_uploadfile.html.md

 content in the form, respectively called "query" and "variables".

 Unfortunately due to the nature of the GraphQL Playground, we can not provide you with an example, as they do not allow or provide an option for a user to enter form-data or upload files.

-Instead we provide you with a cURL example.
+Instead we'll give you a cURL example you can use on the command line.

-> cURL request
+> Uploading a file using cURL:

 ```curl
 curl -X POST \
   http://api.clearfacts.be/graphql \